Magic states are rarely the best resource to optimize: An analytical tool for qubit resource estimation in concatenated codes: Qubit resource costs for a generic concatenated scheme

 \subsection{Resources for general computational circuits with multiple levels of concatenation}

-In the previous section, a logical circuit that contains only {\normal} operations gives circuits that contain only {\normal} operations at all levels of concatenation.
+In the previous section, a logical circuit that contains only normal operations gives circuits that contain only normal operations at all levels of concatenation.
 In that case, ancillary qubits are needed only for the EC gadget, but not the gate operations themselves.
-For general algorithmic circuits, we will need, in addition, ancillary qubits for the magic-state preparation for any {\magic} operations.
+For general algorithmic circuits, we will also need ancillary qubits for the magic-state preparation for any magic operations.
 Our resource analysis thus needs to account for those extra ancillary qubits.

-Here, our goal is to give a more rigorous explanation of the formulas in Sec.~\ref{sec:scaling-approach}, in terms of the details of the recursive schemes introduced above.
+Here, our goal is to give a more rigorous explanation of the formulas in Sec.~\ref{sec:summary}, in terms of the details of the recursive schemes introduced above.
 We consider a general algorithmic circuit $\cC_\mathrm{algo}$ of the type described in Sec.~\ref{sec:C_algo}, that employs $\Qalgo_\mathrm{total}$ qubits.
-We consider the bottleneck layer $\Lmax$ in $\cC_\mathrm{algo}$, which is the step of the logical algorithm that requires the most physical qubits.
-Under the assumptions explained in detail in Sec.~\ref{sec:C_algo} and Sec.~\ref{sec:layer}, this is the time-step of the logical (level-$K$) circuit that has the most magic gates.
-As in Sec.~\ref{sec:scaling_with_multiple}, we denote by $\Qalgo_{\opmagic}$ the number of level-$K$ qubits on which those {\magic} gates are applied in layer $\Lmax$, and set $\Qalgo_{\opnormal}\equiv \Qalgo_\mathrm{total}-\Qalgo_{\opmagic}$.
-For simplicity, we assume that all the {\magic} gates have the same qubit cost given by Eqs.~\eqref{eq:lambda-hard-formula} and \eqref{eq:b-formula}.
-This corresponds to the simple case in Sec.~\ref{sec:scaling-approach}, while again noting that the extension to the general case is straightforward but tedious (see App.~\ref{sec:scaling-general-details}).
+We consider the bottleneck layer $\Lmax$ in $\cC_\mathrm{algo}$, which is the step of the abstract circuit that requires the most physical qubits.
+Under the assumptions explained in detail in Sec.~\ref{sec:C_algo} and Sec.~\ref{sec:layer}, this is the timestep of the logical (level-$K$) circuit that has the most magic gates.
+As in Sec.~\ref{sec:simplest-case}, we denote $\Qalgo_{\opmagic}$ as the number of level-$K$ qubits on which those magic gates are applied in layer $\Lmax$, and set $\Qalgo_{\opnormal}\equiv \Qalgo_\mathrm{total}-\Qalgo_{\opmagic}$.
+For simplicity, we assume that all the magic gates have the same qubit cost given by Eqs.~\eqref{eq:lambda-hard-formula} and \eqref{eq:b-formula}.
+This corresponds to the simple case in Sec.~\ref{sec:simplest-case}, while again noting that the extension to the general case is straightforward but tedious (see App.~\ref{sec:scaling-general-details}).